2 minutes read

 These errors are common, especially for first-timers.

 Always check the developer’s RERA number and delivery track record.
-Delays and defaults still occur in off-plan.
+Delays and defaults still occur off-plan.

 These include DEWA connections, Ejari registration, agency commissions, and maintenance charges.
 Factor them early.